sage-code/maj/nouns.md

 In maj you can use an adjective before or after the noun to describe some of its properties:

-* la niso Kania es mia = this nice dog is mine
+* eta niso Kania es mia = this nice dog is mine
-* la Kania es niso = this dog is nice
+* eta Kania es niso = this dog is nice

 **implicit gender**